Igho-Okeoghene/Insure-Landing-Page/README.md

 ### What I learned

-One new thing I learnt while building this landing page would be, how to position background images on backound colours.
+One new thing I learnt while building this landing page would be, how to position background images.

-One major challenge I encountered was when I tried to change the color of the svg icons underneath "We're different".
-I googled about it and saw amazing ways to have that done, but I decided to use font awesome icons instead, because the codes were less crowded on the system and I prefer when the svg path is not entirely spelt out on my html page.
+One major challenge I encountered was when I tried to change the color of the svg icons underneath "We're different" section.
+I googled about it and found out ways to have that done, but I decided to use font awesome icons instead, because the codes were less crowded on the system and I prefer when the svg path is not entirely written out in my code.

-### Continued development

-I recently learnt more about CSS Grid.
-I have always preferred Flexbox to Grid, but I'm hoping to use CSS Grid for my subsequent projects.

 ### Useful resources